-Research on the placebo effect is ramping up across the world because it proves the amazing power of the mind in health and healing.
-Peer-reviewed medical journals are reporting information about the placebo effect that was just a few years ago considered pseudoscience by science-based skeptics and academicians.
+Research on the placebo effect is ramping up worldwide because it proves the amazing power of the mind in health and healing.
+Peer-reviewed medical journals are reporting information about the placebo effect that was considered pseudoscience just a few years ago by science-based skeptics and academicians.

 Combining Psychological Concepts with Mindfulness and Meditation